vedantvakharia/Jarvis/source/content/Verilog.md

 ### Switches

 The `case` statement compares an `expression` to a list of `case_items`.
 When it finds the first match, it executes the associated statements and then exits the block.
+If multiple case items could match the expression (e.g., in a `casex` statement), only the first one in the list will be executed.

 A case statement has the following parts
 - **Case statement header -** Consists of the case, casez, or casex followed by _case expression_